ye-kyaw-thu/myStopword/README.md

    These files contain the top 100 Burmese stopwords extracted using both baseline and our two newly proposed methods.
 9. [exp4_100/graph/*.png](https://github.com/ye-kyaw-thu/myStopWord/tree/main/exp4_100/graph)
    These PNG files contain graphs comparing the extracted stopwords with Zipf’s law.
 Some of these graphs are plotted using linear scales, while others use logarithmic scales.

+## Note

+Please be aware that in this repository, we have uploaded the source codes (Python and shell scripts), extracted stopword files, various note files, and graphs.
+However, we are not sharing our in-house corpus, which was used for this experiment.
+We are currently working on cleaning it up, and we plan to release the entire corpus once the process is complete.

 ## Citation

 If you intend to utilize any code snippets or utilize the extracted stopwords in your research, we kindly request that you acknowledge and cite the following paper: